 Insert caribiner through the top of the back of your dinosaur.

-Thanks to our friends at Clover USA, this pattern is free on my blog and the Clover USA blog I utilized Clover’s great tools to create this free crochet dinosaur pattern.
+Thanks to our friends at Clover USA, this pattern is free on my blog.
+I utilized Clover’s great tools to create this free crochet dinosaur pattern.
 I have linked to all of the products that I used in my materials list above.

 I’d love to see your finished items!
 Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or Instagram.
 Don’t forget to follow me on Facebook, Instagram and Pinterest